Ghaaidda/holbertonschool-low_level_programming/README.md

-This repo contains scripts for C basics project.
+This folder contains all scripts of More Functions and Nested Loops project.